XxDILBERTxX/stablemaster/README.md

 from a command line.

-You will need to supply your own copy of CraftBukkit 1.7.9+, place it into the lib directory, and edit the pom.xml to point to your jar.
+You will need to supply your own copy of CraftBukkit V#.#.jar, place it into the lib directory, and edit the pom.xml to point to your jar.

+ XxDILBERTxX:
+I Take no credit for this plugin.. i just updated it